Table of Contents

 - Talking to your social support group, which might include your friends, family members, therapist, life coach, or mentor.

-Collaboration is a conflict resolution skill that prevents conflict from occurring or further developing.
+Collaboration is a conflict management skill that prevents conflict from occurring or further developing.
 Too often, disputes arise when group members aren’t in agreement over where to go next.
 As a leader, it’s your job to communicate the vision and how different objectives fulfill this endeavor.
 For a business to be impactful, leaders should step in and point the team in the right direction by initiating a discussion on whether or not the group’s decisions and ideas can fulfill this purpose.

 The key to conflict resolution skills is shifting people’s mindset from “me” to “we.”
 Inviting people to collaborate and make choices together, instead of in silos, helps organizations fulfill their full potential.
 It also eliminates competitive attitudes that harm work cultures and cause additional conflict.
-Using characteristics from the democratic leadership style and practicing group decision making techniques are two ways to do this.
+Using characteristics from the democratic leadership style and practicing group decision-making techniques are two ways to do this.

-Another conflict resolution skill all leaders should have is the ability to compromise.
+Another conflict management skill all leaders should have is the ability to compromise.
 As the former Chancellor of the Federal Republic of Germany once stated, “A compromise is the art of dividing a cake in such a way that everyone believes he has the biggest piece.”
 While people engaged in conflict might feel like they didn’t receive the exact outcome they desired, a leader’s job is to make sure they are satisfied with the result.
 During bouts of conflict, a leader needs to redirect attention toward what the group does agree on, rather than what they don’t.

 While negotiation is similar to compromise, they aren’t the same thing.
 Compromise is collaborating to reach an agreement while negotiating is an exchange of wants and desires.
 For example, this might look like two business owners discussing the terms of a deal.
 One might want a one-year contract, while the other demands a three-year one.
 They might settle for a one-year contract but at a higher price than the three-year plan offers.
 This way, both business owners get the terms they want.